 Update: July 19, 2024

-1. The patient has rash illness compatible with measles and with no other explanation for the clinical presentation, AND
+- Has a rash illness compatible with measles, and with no other explanation for the clinical presentation, AND

-2. The patient is unvaccinated or under-vaccinated for measles (fewer than 2 doses of measles-containing vaccine).
+- Is unvaccinated or under-vaccinated for measles (less than 2 doses of measles-containing vaccine).

 Watch for symptoms of measles among your patients: prodrome of fever, cough, coryza, and conjunctivitis, followed a few days later by maculopapular rash that typically starts at the hairline, face, or neck, and spreads to the trunk and extremities.